-in community of the complete and the com •, The Puerto Rico State Historic Preservation Office has reviewed and: d the above information □ Concurs with the information provided. □ Does not concur with the information provided.
+mis decircin is to be completed by one of the • The Puerto Rico State Historic Preservation Office has reviewed and: d the above information □ Concurs with the information provided. · □ Does not concur with the information provided.
 Comments: Carlos Rubio-Cancela State Historic Preservation Officer Date: